SpaceBeeGaming/AO3-Statistics/README.md

 ## Feature requests and bug reports

 Please do create them if you have any issues or changes you'd like made.
-Pull requests are also welcome but **do** make an issue first.
+Pull requests are also welcome, but **do** make an issue first.

 Also make an issue if you have problems with setting the program up.